|Hours of Enforcement||9:00 AM - 6:00 PM|

 The multi-space parking pay stations issue a receipt for payment, which must be placed face-up on your vehicle dashboard.
 Receipts from multi-space parking pay stations are not valid at single space meters.
 You can display your valid multi-space parking pay station receipt at any other parking space served by a multi-space parking meter, provided you adhere to the posted time limits.

-Use Your SmartphoneAll street and lot meters are equipped to accept smartphone payments through the Passport Parking App.
-This app allows you to pay with your phone, get notifications when your meter is about to expire, and add additional time (up to the maximum allowed) without having to return to your car.
-Learn more on our Passport Parking page.
+Use Your SmartphoneAll street and lot meters are equipped to accept smartphone payments through the Passport Parking mobile payment application.
+This app allows you to pay for metered parking with your phone, get notifications when your meter is about to expire, and add additional time (up to the posted limit) without having to return to the parking meter.
+Learn more on the Passport Parking page.

-A vehicle may park for the maximum amount of time allowed, after which, the vehicle must be moved from the block or parking lot.
+A vehicle may park up to the maximum posted time limit, after which, the vehicle must be moved from the block or parking lot.

-Santa Rosa City Code (CC 11-24.020) states that it is unlawful to park in a metered space during operating hours if the meter time has expired or is in violation.
+Per, Santa Rosa City Code (CC 11-24.020) it is unlawful to park in a metered space during operating hours if the meter time has expired or is in violation.

 Need a Receipt?Did you use your credit card at a credit card enabled single space meter and need a receipt?
 We can email one to you.
 Visit this link to get your credit card purchases emailed to you.